isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 	</tbody>
 	</table>

+ #### 4. The VTP application portal tells me that my vaccination records cannot be retrieved from the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR), but I have a Notarise HealthCert QR code.
+Can I upload that QR code on the VTP portal?

+Yes, you may.
+If you have a Singapore Vaccination HealthCerts issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a>, please select ‘No’ when prompted if you have a ‘Vaccination Certificate Issued in Singapore or Vaccination Record Ingested into Singapore’s National Immunisation Registry’ on the portal and proceed to upload your QR code obtained from the Notarise portal.
+If you are still encountering issues, you should write to the Safe Travel Office using the<a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your Singapore MOH-issued vaccination certificate, and other details and screenshots of the errors faced.

+#### 5. I was fully vaccinated in a non-VTL country/region and have since obtained a vaccination certificate issued by a VTL country/region / had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR).
+Do I satisfy the vaccination requirement?

+Yes, you will fulfill the requirement of having your proof of vaccination issued in any VTL country/region or Singapore.

+If you are a short-term visitor or Long-Term Pass holder with your vaccination records ingested into Singapore’s NIR, you may obtain your vaccination HealthCert issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a> and upload the QR code in your application for a Vaccinated Travel Pass (VTP).

  <div id="Q7"></div>

-#### 4. What information needs to be reflected on the vaccination certificates?
+#### 6. What information does the vaccination certificates need to contain?

 The electronic or physical vaccination certificate(s) should be in English and clearly state the following:
 - the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller’s passport used for entry into Singapore;
-- the country/region of issuance must be any [VTL country/region](/vtl/requirements-and-process#countries) or Singapore, regardless of which [VTL country/region](/vtl/requirements-and-process#countries) they depart from;
+- the country/region of issuance must be any [VTL country/region](/vtl/requirements-and-process#countries) or Singapore, regardless of which [VTL country/region](/vtl/requirements-and-process#countries) the traveller departs from;
-- the name of vaccine used (if more than 1 dose, the name of each vaccine administered for each dose); and
+- the name(s) of vaccine(s) used; and
-- the date(s) of vaccination (if more than 1 dose, the dates when each dose was administered).
+- the date(s) of vaccination.
 The date of the last dose should be administered at least 14 days before the traveller's arrival in Singapore.

+#### 7. How may I benefit from Vaccination-Differentiated Safe Management Measures (VDS) (e.g. dine-in at F&B establishments, enter shopping malls, etc.)?

+As part of Singapore’s Vaccination-differentiated Safe Management Measures (VDS), you must be vaccinated to participate in certain activities in Singapore (e.g. dining in F&B establishments, entering shopping malls, attending certain events etc.).
+Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, entering shopping malls, dining in).
+The vaccination status of all fully vaccinated VTL travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.

+To be eligible for VDS, please be reminded to present your overseas vaccination certificates at the immigration counter for verification and processing, if you are unable to upload your vaccination certificate successfully during SG Arrival Card submission.
+Your status will be updated on your TraceTogether app.

+Please click <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">here</a> for the latest public health measures and VDS and <a href="/health/vtsg" target="_blank">here</a> for more FAQs on inland public health measures.

 #### 5. I was diagnosed with COVID-19 and have since recovered.
 I have also been vaccinated.
 Am I eligible to travel under the VTL?